-All of these drugs can have serious or even deadly interactions with other drugs, over the counter supplements, and even certain foods (such as grapefruit and pomegranate).
-Be sure that your doctor always has an up-to-date list of any medicines you are taking, including over-the-counter medicines, vitamins, and herbal supplements.
-You also need to check with your doctor before starting any new medicine, to be sure it is safe.
+All of these drugs can have serious interactions with some other drugs, over-the-counter supplements, and even certain foods (such as grapefruit and pomegranates).
+Be sure that your doctor always has an up-to-date list of everything you're taking, including over-the-counter drugs, vitamins, and herbal supplements.
+You also need to check with your doctor before starting any new medicine, to be sure it's safe.

 Common side effects can include diarrhea, nausea, muscle pain, and fatigue.
 These are generally mild.
-About 30% of people taking the drug have itchy skin rashes.
-Most of these symptoms can be treated effectively, if needed.
+Some people have itchy skin rashes.
+Most of these symptoms can be treated, if needed.

-Another common side effect is fluid buildup around the eyes, feet, or abdomen.
+Another common side effect is fluid build-up around the eyes, feet, or abdomen (belly).
 In rare cases the fluid may collect in the lungs or around the heart, which can cause trouble breathing.
-Some studies have suggested that some of this fluid buildup may be caused by effects of the drug on the heart, though this is rare.
+Some studies have suggested that some of this fluid build-up may be caused by effects of the drug on the heart, though this is rare.
 It's not yet clear how serious this is or if it might go away if treatment is stopped.
-If you are taking this drug, tell your doctor right away if you notice sudden weight gain or fluid buildup anywhere in the body or have trouble breathing.
+If you are taking this drug, tell your doctor right away if you notice sudden weight gain or fluid build-up anywhere in the body or have trouble breathing.

-Another possible side effect is a drop in a person's white blood cell and platelet counts.
-When this happens at the beginning of treatment, it might be because the blood-forming cells that are making these are part of the malignant process.
-If this is the case, normal blood-forming cells take over and the blood counts will begin to rise to normal over time.
+A person's white blood cell and platelet counts could possibly drop.
+When this happens at the beginning of treatment, it might be because the blood-forming cells that are making these are part of the leukemia process.
+If this is the case, normal blood-forming cells take over and the blood counts will begin to rise over time.

 Your doctor might tell you to stop taking the drug for a short period if your blood counts get too low.
 This can also happen later on in treatment.
-In the past, low red blood cell counts were treated with a red cell growth factor, such as erythropoietin (Procrit®) or darbepoietin (Aranesp®), but these drugs are used less often now.
-Instead, your doctor may lower the dose of imatinib to see if your blood counts improve.
+Your doctor may lower the dose of imatinib to see if your blood counts improve.

-In some patients, imatinib eventually seems to stop working.
+In some patients, imatinib seems to stop working over time.
 This is known as imatinib resistance.
 Resistance to imatinib seems to be caused by changes in the genes of the CML cells.
-Sometimes this resistance can be overcome by increasing the dose of imatinib, but some patients need to change to a different drug, such as one of the other TKIs described further on.
+Sometimes this resistance can be overcome by increasing the dose of imatinib, but some patients need to change to a different drug, such as one of the other TKIs.

 Dasatinib can be used as the first treatment for CML, but it can also be helpful for patients who can’t take imatinib because of side effects or because imatinib isn’t working.